r0zar/resourceful/README.md

 ## Getting Started

-This should be easy to remember- all you need to do is go fork yourself from the Gitlab UI.
+First, you'll need to go Fork `yourself` in the Gitlab UI.

 You'll also want to rename the project so that it easy to understand what it's purpose is.